git-flow (AVH Edition)

 Create && switch to a

-git flow bugfix finish <bug name>
+git flow bugfix finish <bug name>It merges the

 Hotfix

-workflow.
+hotfix works like bugfix workflow.
 But there are still four main differences which are emphasized in blod font:

 Create && switch to a

-After hotfixing, adding && commiting Version information, Changelog, finish this branch:
+hotfixbranch based on the latest commit onmasterbranch by default.git flow hotfix start <hotfix version>After hotfixing, adding && commiting Version information, Changelog, finish this branch:

-git flow hotfix finish <hotfix version>
+git flow hotfix finish <hotfix version>It merges the

 Support a versioned production